wolfgang/scrolling_hero/scratch.md

     - An item could randomly turn into a guard
     - a G could really be an item and vice versa (rendering glitch)
     - a wall tile could really be a hole, and vice versa
-- QA maangers could also detect hacks
+- QA managers could also detect hacks
 - Or maybe security consultants, so they can be killed too
 - All "monsters" are really the dev team; killing/freeing them has influence on the level generator
 - It's also about preventing new "Features" like .. traps, monsters, .... so not only manipulate current foes, prevent new foes for a while